Gioppix/self-healing/README.md

   - `docker compose logs -f monitor` shows an alert and a `Restart triggered` message.
   - `docker compose logs -f admin` shows the restart request received and the admin executing `docker restart`.
   - `docker compose logs -f critical` may show the container restarted (or you can run `docker ps` or `docker logs critical` in another terminal).
+  These can also be viewed from the dedicated Docker GUI.

 3) Simulate an error (unreachable / 5xx)